I-am-rohitcode/reelify/README.md

 This project is for educational purposes and uses the TMDB API but is not endorsed or certified by TMDB.

 ```
+### How to use this:
+1. Create a file named `README.md` in your project's root folder.
+2. Copy the code block above.
+3. Paste it into the file and save.

+**Would you like me to generate a template for the `.env` file configuration as well, to make your project more secure?**
 ```